Bike to Work Day was Friday,

 Bike to Work Day, observed nationally on the third Friday in May, is a time to celebrate the bicycle as a fun and healthy transportation mode.
 It’s an opportunity for novice cyclists to try two-wheeled commuting and a chance for veteran riders to share fellowship.

 Postponed two weeks due to severe weather, Bike to Work Day 2017 also featured the participation of many of the region’s employers, both large and small.
 Several hosted pit-stops, places where riders could grab a bite, have a drink, and talk with other cyclists of their love of two-wheeling.
 Many organizations encouraged employees to bike by offering incentives such as free meals, relaxed dress codes, and contests that offered valuable prizes.

-Interested in being a sponsor?
+Interested in getting involved?
 Contact Allison Calkins with questions or for more information.